myoortcloud/edx-platform/docs/en_us/course_authors/source/developing_course/course_units.rst

 What is a Unit?
 ****************************

-A unit is a part of a subsection.
+A unit is a part of a :ref:`subsection<Developing Course Subsections>` that students view as a single page.

 A subsection contains one or more units.

-Subsections are divided into units.
-A unit, in turn, contains one or more components, such as HTML content, problems, discussions, and videos.
+A unit contains one or more :ref:`components<Developing Course Components>`, such as HTML content, problems, discussions, and videos.

 ****************************